Body of man missing since December found stuck inside chimney

 Bibb County Coroner Leon Jones on Saturday identified the dead man as 43-year-old Anthony Rumplik, WMAZ-TV reported.
 Rumplik had been missing since Dec.
 28, the homeowner, Mike Hammett, told WGXA-TV.

-Hammett told the television station that Rumplik had been living there with his family.
+Hammett told the television station Rumplik had been living there with his family.

-Man who was missing since December found dead inside of chimney on Courtland Avenue in Macon https://t.co/2HXpYrl7PQ— 13WMAZ News (@13wmaznews) January 20, 2024

 In a release, the sheriff’s office said they received a call from the homeowner on Courtland Avenue shortly after 9 p.m.
 EST on Friday.
 Officials discovered Rumplik’s body in the chimney and called the Bibb Fire Department to help them remove it.